 Jets' C.J.
 Mosley: Unlikely to play Sunday

-Mosley (groin) is listed as doubtful for Sunday's game against the Eagles.
+Mosley (groin) is listed as doubtful for Sunday's game against the Cowboys, Darryl Slater of The Newark Star-Ledger reports.

-Mosley has yet to see the practice field since sustained the groin injury Week 1, so it's difficult to imagine him suiting up in Philadelphia.
-Blake Cashman should continue to be heavily involved defensively, assuming Mosley remains sidelined.
+Mosley did not practice this week and appears on track to miss his fourth straight game.
+Blake Cashman should continue to see a sizable defensive workload in his place.

 More News